Challenging ingrained prejudices through subversive theatrical productions and drama outreach programs.

 Through new plays and reworked classics, arts education and drama therapy outreach programs, we endeavor to spotlight artists and advocate for communities that have been silenced and exploited in American theater.

 Who We Are

 Ryan Cupello is a New York City-based actor, director, producer, and social activist.
 He holds an MFA from the American Repertory Theater at Harvard University.
 He holds a Certificate in Acting from the world-renowned Moscow Art Theatre in Russia and has studied at the Ludwik Solski Academy for the Dramatic Arts in Kraków, Poland.
 He has performed professionally in NYC, Boston, Moscow, and in the National Tours of Fiddler on the Roof and Dirty Dancing.
 He has produced and directed in Boston, Buffalo, and NYC.
-This summer he helped produce PlayOnline: an online reading series for Soho Shakespeare Company for which he directed a reading of The Tempest starring Jack Wetherall (Showtime’s Queer as Folk).
+He helped create PlayOnline: an online reading series for Soho Shakespeare Company for which he directed a reading of The Tempest starring Jack Wetherall (Showtime’s Queer as Folk).

 He has volunteered with and raised money for Common Cause, RAICES, QORRN, Black Trans Advocacy Coalition, and various political campaigns.
 He believes theater is a powerful tool that can uplift and empower, educate and inspire and he endeavors to use his skills to work towards a world that supports everyone's rights.